Circle Calc: find c, d, a, r

 How to find the circumference of a circle?
 Circle calc: find c

-c is the circumference of the circle - that is, the total length of the line that you draw with a compass.
+c is the circle's circumference – that is, the total length of the line you draw with a compass.
 You can calculate it in the following ways:

 c = 2πr = πd